EPCCed/2024-11-04-archer2-intro-develop/_episodes/06-good-citizen.md

 ## What can I do on the login nodes?
 What shouldn't I do?

-The login node is often very busy managing lots of users logged in, creating and editing files and compiling software.
-It does not have any extra space to run computational work and you will get poor performance if you try to use it for computational work.
+The login nodes are often very busy managing lots of users logged in, creating and editing files and compiling software.
+They do not have any extra space to run computational work and you will get poor performance if you try to use it for computational work.
+Notably, parallel tasks cannot be launched on the login nodes.

-Do not run jobs on the login node (though quick tests are generally fine).
+You should not run long, CPU-heavy tasks on the login nodes (though quick tests are generally fine).
 A “quick test” is generally anything that uses less than 5 minutes of time.
 If you use too much resource then other users on the login node may start to be affected - their login sessions will start to run slowly and may even freeze or hang.

 > ## Login nodes are a shared resource
 >